Investigating Elder Abuse Allegations

 If you find evidence of elder abuse, hire an attorney.
 An attorney can help you recoup losses due to medical bills and disability, and a lawsuit may help bring justice for your loved one.

 Galligan Law is an experienced law firm that seeks compensation for individuals who have been injured in nursing home situations.
-Call our office today to discuss your personal injury legal options with an experienced lawyer.
+Call our Ohio office today to discuss your personal injury legal options with an experienced lawyer.